talha-01/jenkins-beanstalk/readme.md

 ![jenkins_4](screenshots/jenkins_4.png)

-## Install Elastic Beanstak plugin
+## Install Elastic Beanstalk plugin
 Go to `Manage Jenkins` on the main menu and select `Manage Plugins`.
 Select the `Available` tab and enter beanstalk into the search bar.
 Select `AWSEB Deployment` and `Install without restart`.

 ![beanstalk_plugin](screenshots/beanstalk_plugin.png)